JuliaLang/julia/doc/manual/control-flow.rst

 You can easily experiment in the same way with the associativity and precedence of various combinations of ``&&`` and ``||`` operators.

-If you want to perform boolean operations *without* short-circuit evaluation behavior, you can use the bitwise boolean operators introduced in :ref:`man-mathematical-operations`:
+Boolean operations *without* short-circuit evaluation can be done with the bitwise boolean operators introduced in :ref:`man-mathematical-operations`:
 ``&`` and ``|``.
 These are normal functions, which happen to support infix operator syntax, but always evaluate their arguments::